opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ##### (1)   Parties’ arguments

 199    The fourth sub-issue on the question of good faith pertained to the appointment of Knight Frank and the CSC’s failure to re-negotiate Knight Frank’s fees subsequently.
-The defendants submitted that the CSC appointed Knight Frank as the marketing agent in undue haste and with undue preference for Knight Frank.[\[note: 155\]](#Ftn_155) The defendants submitted that it was unclear if the CSC had genuinely reviewed all other candidates before Knight Frank was appointed.[\[note: 156\]](#Ftn_156) The defendants also alleged that the CSC had failed to provide to the subsidiary proprietors information on the competing proposals from other marketing agents.[\[note: 157\]](#Ftn_157)
+The defendants submitted that the CSC appointed Knight Frank as the marketing agent in undue haste and with undue preference for Knight Frank.[^155] The defendants submitted that it was unclear if the CSC had genuinely reviewed all other candidates before Knight Frank was appointed.[^156] The defendants also alleged that the CSC had failed to provide to the subsidiary proprietors information on the competing proposals from other marketing agents.[^157]

-200    The defendants also submitted that Knight Frank had offered the worst terms with the highest DC estimate, the lowest reserve price range and the highest abortive fee.[\[note: 158\]](#Ftn_158) The defendants argued that Knight Frank’s fees were structured based on the reserve price of $550m which had been set on the basis that there was a DC payable for the Property.[\[note: 159\]](#Ftn_159) The defendants submitted that when the CSC subsequently learnt that no DC was payable, the CSC ought to have negotiated to adjust Knight Frank’s fees accordingly so the costs of the collective sale could remain competitive and not cause loss to the subsidiary proprietors.[\[note: 160\]](#Ftn_160) The defendants argued that Knight Frank had been the one giving the wrong information about there being a DC.[\[note: 161\]](#Ftn_161)
+200    The defendants also submitted that Knight Frank had offered the worst terms with the highest DC estimate, the lowest reserve price range and the highest abortive fee.[^158] The defendants argued that Knight Frank’s fees were structured based on the reserve price of $550m which had been set on the basis that there was a DC payable for the Property.[^159] The defendants submitted that when the CSC subsequently learnt that no DC was payable, the CSC ought to have negotiated to adjust Knight Frank’s fees accordingly so the costs of the collective sale could remain competitive and not cause loss to the subsidiary proprietors.[^160] The defendants argued that Knight Frank had been the one giving the wrong information about there being a DC.[^161]

-201    On the other hand, the plaintiffs submitted that this ground of objection concerning the CSC’s dealings with Knight Frank had not been raised before the Board.[\[note: 162\]](#Ftn_162) The plaintiffs submitted that in any event, the CSC had only appointed Knight Frank after careful consideration of the competing proposals by the other two potential marketing agents.[\[note: 163\]](#Ftn_163) The plaintiffs argued that Knight Frank’s fee rate was the lowest at the time it was appointed because the CSC had reasonably expected a collective sale at around $500m then.[\[note: 164\]](#Ftn_164) At the sale price of $610m, Knight Frank’s fees were eventually higher than the others because its fees were on a tiered basis.[\[note: 165\]](#Ftn_165) It would receive more only because the sale price was higher than expected.
-The plaintiffs also argued that there was no legal basis for the CSC to have re-negotiated Knight Frank’s fees as suggested by the defendants, and that such action might have been unconscionable when Knight Frank had substantially performed its contractual obligations.[\[note: 166\]](#Ftn_166) The plaintiffs submitted that the CSC was also not prepared to distract and discourage Knight Frank from doing its job of marketing the Property in the midst of the tender period.[\[note: 167\]](#Ftn_167)
+201    On the other hand, the plaintiffs submitted that this ground of objection concerning the CSC’s dealings with Knight Frank had not been raised before the Board.[^162] The plaintiffs submitted that in any event, the CSC had only appointed Knight Frank after careful consideration of the competing proposals by the other two potential marketing agents.[^163] The plaintiffs argued that Knight Frank’s fee rate was the lowest at the time it was appointed because the CSC had reasonably expected a collective sale at around $500m then.[^164] At the sale price of $610m, Knight Frank’s fees were eventually higher than the others because its fees were on a tiered basis.[^165] It would receive more only because the sale price was higher than expected.
+The plaintiffs also argued that there was no legal basis for the CSC to have re-negotiated Knight Frank’s fees as suggested by the defendants, and that such action might have been unconscionable when Knight Frank had substantially performed its contractual obligations.[^166] The plaintiffs submitted that the CSC was also not prepared to distract and discourage Knight Frank from doing its job of marketing the Property in the midst of the tender period.[^167]

 ##### (2)   Decision

-202    This ground of objection pertaining to the appointment of Knight Frank and the CSC’s failure to subsequently re-negotiate Knight Frank’s fees had been raised before the Board, where the defendants stated, _inter alia_:[\[note: 168\]](#Ftn_168)
+202    This ground of objection pertaining to the appointment of Knight Frank and the CSC’s failure to subsequently re-negotiate Knight Frank’s fees had been raised before the Board, where the defendants stated, _inter alia_:[^168]

 The CSC acted with undue haste and undue preference in appointing Knight Frank as the property consultant and marketing agent\[.\]